o-micron/Reccordion/README.md

     3. The output dll files are going to be in `Reccordion/build/<Debug|Release>/*.dll`
     4. The examples will be found in `Reccordion/examples/<c|java|python|rust>`

+# Note
+- Examples are not built by default
+- If you want to build the examples set `set(BUILD_EXAMPLES TRUE)` in CMakeLists.txt
+- Make sure you also have Java jdk, Python3 and Rust installed and added to your environment variables

 # How to contribute ?
 - Pull requests are welcome !
 - Try to port Reccordion to other platforms